Introduction #

 A Brain MRI is one of the most detailed and powerful imaging tests available for assessing the brain and surrounding structures.
 It uses a strong magnetic field and radio waves to produce clear, layered images of the brain — without using any radiation.

-Doctors often request it to investigate persistent headaches, dizziness, seizures, memory problems, vision disturbances, or after a head injury.
-It’s also used to monitor known conditions like stroke, brain tumors, multiple sclerosis, and infections.
+Doctors often request a brain MRI to investigate persistent headaches, dizziness, seizures, memory problems, vision disturbances, or after a head injury.
+It is also used to monitor known conditions like stroke, brain tumors, multiple sclerosis, and infections.

-Unlike X-rays or CT scans, a Brain MRI shows both soft tissue and nerve detail, helping doctors understand not just what is there, but how it functions.
+Unlike X-rays or CT scans, a Brain MRI can easily show soft tissue details, cranial blood vessels, and nerve detail, helping doctors understand a whole lot about what is going on in the brain.

 When do doctors usually recommend a Brain MRI? #